 My version uses part yogurt, making a lighter filling with a slight tang that pairs amazingly well with the add-ins and cuts through the butter and cream.

-The filling is simple, and, for the sake of this recipe, I wrote down the quantities, of course.
+The filling for this vegetarian quiche is simple, and, for the sake of this recipe, I wrote down the quantities, of course.
 But I usually eyeball it.
 That's what happens when you make quiche regularly.

 How to cook the vegetables

-In the oven: my favorite way and how I cooked them for this recipe (image below).
-Drizzled with some olive oil in a baking pan until they are softened but still crunchy.
+Drizzle the sliced vegetables with olive oil in a baking pan until they are softened but still crunchy.
 This is important because they will continue cooking in the oven once the quiche is assembled.

-On the stove: I just melt butter and some olive oil in a skillet or pan, throw in coarsely chopped leeks, add salt and pepper, cook for a minute or so, just to soften.
-I then add chopped mushrooms, turn on the heat to high, and don't touch or stir until the mushrooms *just* begin to brown lightly.
+Then add chopped mushrooms, turn the heat to high, and don't touch or stir until the mushrooms *just* begin to brown lightly.
 Drain the liquid before adding them to the crust.

-Either way, don't overcook them because they still have some time in the oven where they will cook further.
+Either way, don't overcook them because they still have some time in the oven to cook further.

 Assembling a quiche